NetSAIL-UCI/Phoenix/README.md

 If you are a first timer using CloudLab, you should create a CloudLab account using your organization’s (preferably a university) email address.
 Here is the link for creating an account: [https://www.cloudlab.us/signup.php](https://www.cloudlab.us/signup.php).
 Note that account is first verified and can take some time.

 Once the account is approved, you should setup ssh private and public keys to be able to access CloudLab machines.
-Here is the link for adding public keys: https://www.cloudlab.us/ssh-keys.php
+Here is the link for adding public keys: https://www.cloudlab.us/ssh-keys.php (Note that setting ssh keys is critical for orchestrating real-world experiments.)

 Given ongoing high demands and reservation requests in CloudLab, we make Phoenix’s code accessible more generally i.e., users can bring their own Kubernetes cluster environment to run Phoenix.
 Information for this can be found in [this section](#bring-your-own-k8s-cluster).